tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ### The processes

 In the big event flow, there are many different processes at work.
-For clarity, we'll distil them one by one, each time with less explanation.
+For clarity, we'll distill them one by one, each time with less explanation.
 The process diagram should make it clear.

 #### The reservation processes